Ukraine shows unity as West sees no sign of Russian pullback

 “There won’t be an escalation next week either, on in the week after, or in the coming month,” he said.

-But British Defense Secretary Ben Wallace told Sky News that there has been no evidence of a Russian withdrawal.
-“In fact, we’ve seen continued buildup of things like field hospitals and strategic weapons systems,” he said.
+But British Defense Secretary Ben Wallace told Sky News that instead of a Russian withdrawal, “we’ve seen continued buildup of things like field hospitals and strategic weapons systems.”

-On Tuesday, a series of cyberattacks knocked out the websites of the Ukrainian army, the defense ministry and major banks, and Serhii Demediuk, the No. 2 official at Ukraine’s National Security and Defense Council, blamed Russia.

-“The action continued a hybrid aggression of the Russian Federation,” Demediuk told The Associated Press, adding that his group was was working “to stem the attacks and track down their source.”
+Keeping up their guard, Western powers are holding a series of meetings in Europe this week dominated by the Ukraine crisis: the NATO defense ministers gathering, a summit of EU leaders starting Thursday and the Munich Security Conference starting Friday, including appearances by Blinken and U.S. Vice President Kamala Harris.

 Isachenkov reported Moscow and Cook from Brussels.
 Dasha Litvinova in Moscow, Angela Charlton in Paris, Jill Lawless in London, Ellen Knickmeyer and Aamer Madhani in Washington and Frank Jordans in Berlin contributed.